 Whether you are going through a divorce or break-up, or trying to navigate co-parenting with an unexpected partner, we understand that establishing the legal and physical custody arrangements for your child is the most crucial legal undertaking.
 At Hayle Law, we work hard to create a custody plan that reflects your needs and, most importantly, ensures that your child’s best interests are being protected.
 Perhaps you and your co-parent have been following a parenting time schedule for some time and would like it reduced to writing.
 Or maybe you’ve never followed a set plan, but a recent breakdown in communication has made it necessary.
 Or what if you and your co-parent both want primary custody?
 Whatever your unique situation, we will provide effective and compassionate representation in the often difficult process of custody determination.

 Grandparent Custody and Visitation Rights

 The rights of grandparents to the care and custody of their grandchildren is an area of the law in Georgia that continues to change and evolve.
 As the definition of family becomes more and more inclusive, the number of grandparents looking for ways to protect their relationships with their grandchildren has increased.
-If you are a grandparent seeking custody or an established visitation schedule for your grandchild, or if your child’s grandparent is seeking to establish custody or a visitation schedule that could impact your rights as a parent, call Hayle Law today to schedule a free consultation.
+If you are a grandparent seeking custody or an established visitation schedule for your grandchild, or if your child’s grandparent is seeking to establish custody or a visitation schedule that could impact your rights as a parent, call Hayle Law today to schedule a consultation.